fahsuanlin/sri_mr_seminars/README.md

-# sri_mr_seminars
+# MR group seminars at Sunnybrook Reseaerch Institute

-MRI group seminars at Sunnybrook Reseaerch Institute
+Information about talks given at MR group seminars at Sunnybrook Resesarch Instute